-GOBankingRates analyzed and ranked 100 cities in the U.S. that had both a median household income above the national average and a mean household income above the national average as sourced from the United States Census Bureau’s 2020 American Community Survey.
+To find cities with high salaries and low costs of living, GOBankingRates analyzed and ranked 100 cities in the U.S. that had both a median household income above the national average and a mean household income above the national average as sourced from the United States Census Bureau’s 2021 American Community Survey.
 We then found the itemized costs of living for necessities, such as annual median housing, groceries, healthcare, utilities and transportation to ultimately determine the average monthly living expense for that area.
 That number then was subtracted from the average yearly income for each city so residents know exactly how much they stand to pocket after the expenses.

 If you want to relocate to a place where you can get the most bang for your buck, let this be your guide.
 Keep reading to see where your paycheck will stretch the furthest.

 - Average household income: $110,046

 In Carrollton, you’ll still have a sizable chunk of change leftover after you pay for your total necessities.
 Here, your two biggest expenses are groceries and housing.
 The annual grocery cost here is less than a full point higher than the national average, $5,301.07.
 The annual cost of housing is $15,458.83, 16.6% higher than the national average.

 11. Raleigh, North Carolina

 In Raleigh, annual healthcare costs are lower than the national average, at $5,168.50 per month, as are annual transportation costs, at $5,034.25.
 While housing and groceries are higher than the national average, that $102,100 in average household income should leave a lot of extra room in your budget after necessities.

 10. Virginia Beach, Virginia